 Botanical Name: Chamaedorea elegans

 Parlor palm is a popular house plant and easy to care for.
-Although the palm family is large, only a few make good house plants.
+Although the Palmae family is large, only a few make good house plants.
 Chamaedorea elegans is one of those few, adapting beautifully to average indoor conditions.

-It has elegant, green leaflets on arching fronds, giving this palm a feathery canopy shape.
+It has elegant, green leaflets on arching fronds, giving this palm a feathery, canopy shape.

 Given enough light, a mature plant may produce sprays of small yellow flowers on tall stalks above the foliage.
 The flowers are followed by seeds that are rarely fertile and not worth saving, so just cut the flowers off when they begin to turn brown.

 Repot in spring, only when the roots have filled the pot.
 Always use a pot with drainage holes to prevent soggy soil, which can cause root rot.
+If you want to cover a plain nursery pot, slip it into a cachepot -- a decorative planter without drainage holes.
+I put small river stones in the bottom of my cachepots to keep the inner pot above the drainage water.

 Brown leaf tips can be caused by dry air or tap water that contains fluoride.
 Increase humidity around the palm, if too dry.
 Use distilled or rain water.

 This is one of the few palms that grows well in low light.
 Its tolerance for lack of light and moderate humidity make it an ideal office plant.
-And did you know its good for you?
-Parlor Palm is one of the top rated house plants for removing toxins such as formaldehyde and ammonia from indoor air.
+And did you know it's good for you?
+Parlor Palm is one of the top-rated houseplants for removing toxins such as formaldehyde and ammonia from indoor air.

 You'll commonly find this plant labeled as Neanthe bella.
 Slow-growing, they're usually sold as young plants around 1 ft (30 cm) tall.
 Ideal for dish gardens and terrariums because they'll stay small for years and won't crowd other plants.